 What Are Third Party Libraries Used In React js: A Look At Essential Third-Party Libraries for Enhancing Your React.js Projects

-In recent times, React.js has become a game-changer in front-end development with its component-based architecture, allowing developers to build dynamic, and efficient user interfaces.
+In recent times, React.js has become a game-changer in frontend development with its component-based architecture, allowing developers to build dynamic, and efficient user interfaces.
 React js is not just a javascript library so to enhance React applications, numerous third-party libraries have been developed, which offer solutions for state management, UI components, routing, and more.
 Using these libraries can significantly boost productivity and application performance.
 Below is a curated list of essential third-party libraries commonly used in React.js projects.

 1. State Management Libraries